 That is what the Lazy Susan team and I found fascinating when researching this post.
 Not just the fact that many of these games are thousands of years old (although that in itself is staggering) but how they’ve endured and adapted as they’ve been passed down.

 Before our lifestyles became more mobile/online, kids lives were centred around their immediate community.
 They had to make their own entertainment.

-Certainly in the built up environs of a larger inner city, the street was the playground, so they had to create fun out of whatever they could.
-If that was just a group of 3 or 4 friends, then the choice is only limited to imagination.
+Certainly in the built-up environs of a larger inner city, the street was the playground, so they had to create fun out of whatever they could.
+If that was just a group of 3 or 4 friends, then the choice is only limited to the imagination.
 But it is how these games seem to transcend generation without any written rule, they just sort of continue, and adapt.

 There’s a beautiful painting by Dutch artist, Pieter Brueghel from 1560 called Children's Games (see below) that provides a fascinating document of children playing.
 It shows around 90 different games, most of them being played in gardens, streets and courtyards.

-Now, we appreciate that it was the artist's intention for this work to be more than just an illustrated encyclopaedia of children's games… Brueghel’s message was more that in the mind of God children’s, games are just as important as the activities of their parents.
+Now, we appreciate that it was the artist's intention for this work to be more than just an illustrated encyclopaedia of children's games… Brueghel’s message was more that, in the mind of God children’s, games are just as important as the activities of their parents.
 However, artistic reasoning aside, it simply shows us that, according to Wikipedia: